Medical Science

 5. Official transcripts in English, listing all undergraduate and graduate work, must be submitted from regionally accredited institutions, or institutions that are members of the Council on Higher Education Accreditation (CHEA).
 Transcripts must indicate the completion of prerequisite bachelor’s degree and list appropriate leveling work for graduate study.

-6. Applicants need one of the following for regular admission into the master’s programs:
+6. Applicants must meet one of the following criteria for regular admission into the program:

 1. A cumulative grade point average (GPA) of 3.0 on a 4-point scale